 There is not much that is authentic or even sincere about this book.
 The “story” as told by Barnard is from the viewpoint of the benign coloniser.
-The author claims (on back cover) not to have convict heritage, but as if to reassure those who do, he lives in hope of finding one in his family one day (yeah, right).
+The author claims (on back cover) not to have convict heritage, but as if to reassure those who do that he lives in hope of finding one in his family one day (yeah, right).
 Barnard’s previous publication is generically very similar: a Reader’s Digest of “Antarctica: great stories from the Frozen Continent.”

-See this critique of the book by Tim Causer (2011) Bentham Project, University College London.
+See this critique of the book by Tim Causer (2011), Bentham Project, University College London.

 Interviewed on ABC radio (twice) in October 2010 (Radio National 14 October 2010; RA W.A.
-Port Hedland ) Barnard stated that he merely “stumbled across” these Tasmanian prisoner photographs, omitting to mention, of course, that they had been online at the NLA and the Archives Office of Tasmania for more than a decade (since the 1990s at the National Library), and that he had made ready use of the original research we have provided here online (since 2005) about each photograph.
-One of the first we documented and discussed was that of prisoner John Dogherty (because of Anthony Trollope’s account) yet listening to Barnard – who chose to talk at length about Dogherty – you would believe that he alone had unearthed these fascinating facts, such is Barnard’s tenor and “excitement” .When asked who photographed the prisoners, his answer was even more disingenuous if not downright arrogant- he failed to mention Nevin by name, dismissing him simply as “some guy” who was a commercial photographer.
+Port Hedland ) Barnard stated that he merely “stumbled across” these Tasmanian prisoner photographs, omitting to mention, of course, that they had been online at the NLA and the Archives Office of Tasmania for more than a decade, and that he had made ready use of the original research we have provided here online (since 2005) about each photograph.
+One of the first we documented and discussed was that of prisoner Denis Dogherty (because of Anthony Trollope’s account) yet listening to Barnard – who chose to talk at length about Dogherty – you would believe that he alone had unearthed these fascinating facts, such is Barnard’s tenor and “excitement” .When asked who photographed the prisoners, his answer was even more disingenuous if not downright arrogant- he failed to mention Nevin by name, dismissing him simply as “some guy” who was a commercial photographer.

 OUTCASTS: Biographies of 55 Transported Convicts to Van Diemen’s Land, with later police photographs taken by T.J.
 Nevin.

 There is no guarantee that the man in each photograph in this book belonged to the name assigned to him, and that is a real dilemma for anyone wishing to trace their convict ancestry.
-These photographs originally taken by Nevin were either loose duplicates or those removed from the criminal’s prison record sheet and Hobart Gaol registers ca. 1915, probably by Edward Searle and John Watt Beattie, who salvaged them from the Sheriff’s Office at the Hobart Gaol to display them in Beattie’s “Port Arthur Museum” in Hobart.
-They reproduced prints from Nevin’s original glass negatives, according to a visitor from South Australia in 1916, and copied others including the cdvs, which were acquired by the QVMAG on Beattie’s death in 1930.
-Beattie had full government endorsement when Port Arthur, renamed as Carnarvon, was heavily promoted interstate as Tasmania’s premier tourist attraction, These mugshots catered to the tourist’s contemporary fascination with character typologies, phrenology and eugenics, and the Tasmanian “stain”.
+These photographs were divorced from the criminal’s prison records and from the Police Registers ca. 1915, probably by John Watt Beattie, who sold them, reprinted a few, and reproduced prints from Nevin’s original glass negatives (most of the b&w prints are held at the QVMAG), for the purpose of selling them to tourists with full government endorsement when Port Arthur, renamed as Carnarvon, was heavily promoted interstate as Tasmania’s premier tourist attraction.

-The handwritten transcription across the versos of many of these prisoners’ photographs – “Taken at Port Arthur 1874” was the work of the second archivist to catalogue the collection sometime between 1915 and 1934.
-The first archivist, whoever that was, who began organizing these cdvs printed in oval mounts into a collection just before 1915 and probably to make copies, omitted any reference to Port Arthur, i.e. “Taken at Port Arthur” does NOT appear on the versos of the first three cartes numbered 1 to 3, those cartes of prisoners George Nutt, William Yeomans and Bewley Tuck.
+The handwritten transcription across the versos of many of these prisoners’ cartes – “Taken at Port Arthur 1874” was the work of the second archivist to catalogue the collection sometime between 1915 and 1934.
+The first archivist, whoever that was, who began organizing these cartes into a collection just before 1915 and probably to make copies, omitted any reference to Port Arthur, i.e. “Taken at Port Arthur” does NOT appear on the versos of the first three cartes numbered 1 to 3, those cartes of prisoners George Nutt, William Yeomans and Bewley Tuck.
 Port Arthur was not the main place of incarceration by July 1873: just 40 prisoners were left there when the report on closure of the prison was tabled in Parliament on 15th July 1873 and those prisoners were returned to Hobart by late 1873.
 Nevin had already photographed sixty (60) transferees from Port Arthur by that date, some previously as early as 1871 at their Supreme Court trials in Hobart before they were sent to Port Arthur.
 The constant mantra about these photographs being “portraits of Port Arthur convicts” is completely misleading.
 Read the meme in the title – “PHOTOGRAPHS” – they were police photographs taken for and used by the Municipal Police Office, Hobart in the course of daily surveillance and prosecution.